The City of Ember: Plot summary

 Lina retrieves the paper fragments from Poppy.
 Believing its contents were written by the Builders, she reassembles the message as best she can, but is unable to understand what it means on her own, and enlists Doon's help to decipher it.
 They discover that the title of the document is "Instructions for Egress", and presume that the document must show the way out of Ember.
 The instructions lead to a hidden room located in the Pipeworks, an underground network of tunnels that carry the city's plumbing pipes.
 Lina and Doon discover that the room contains hundreds of boats, matches, and candles to create portable light, something never successfully created in Ember.
 The Builders intended for the citizens of Ember to board the boats and be carried down the river that flows underground throughout the city into the outside world.

 Lina's grandmother dies shortly after the discovery of the document, and Lina and Poppy move in with a neighbor, Mrs. Murdo.
 At work, Doon discovers that the mayor of Ember and a storeroom worker named Looper have been stealing supplies.
-Doon and Lina report the crime to the guards, who, unknown to them, are also corrupt.
-Instead of arresting the mayor, the guards declare them criminals and post notices for their arrest.
+Doon and Lina report the crime to the guards, who, unknown to them, are in cahoots with the mayor and declare the two as criminals, posting notices for their arrest.
 Doon and Lina agree to meet in the Pipeworks and escape Ember in the boats, but Lina is arrested and taken to the mayor, who plans to throw her in jail.
 Suddenly, a blackout occurs, allowing her to escape without being seen; she meets Doon in the Pipeworks with Poppy.
 Lina, Doon, and Poppy escape in a boat via the river.
 When the boat stops, they learn the origin of Ember from a diary left by one of its original colonists.

 The trio climb out of the city and emerge onto the surface.
 After exploring the above world, they find a tunnel with a steep drop into a cave.
 Below, they see Ember's lights and realize they had lived underground for years.
 To alert the rest of the city about how to leave Ember, they throw a packet with a letter detailing the path to exit down to the center of Ember.
 The packet is found by Mrs. Murdo.